Was Heinrich Himmler’s 'Nazi Witch Library' Discovered in a Czech Library?

 Witches' Sabbath by Francisco de Goya.
 (Public Domain)

-All of the Nazis, including the Furher, attended ceremonies of the new cult.
-Many of them happened in the castle Houska, 47 km (29.2 miles) north of Prague.
+Legends related to the Nazi fascination with the occult abound.
+Some accounts claim that all of the Nazis, including the Fürher, attended ceremonies of the new cult.
+Many of them are thought to have taken place in Houska Castle located 47 km (29.2 miles) north of Prague.
 Built in the 13th century, the castle still contains a Gothic chapel, a green chamber with Late-Gothic paintings, and a knights’ drawing room.
-According to local folklore, it is believed that Houska Castle also contains a ''Gate to Hell''.
+According to local folklore, Houska Castle also contains a gateway to hell.

-Featured Image: Baroque library hall in the National Library of the Czech Republic in Prague.
-A collection of 13,000 occult and witchcraft books that were once part of Himmler’s “witch library” were found in the library.
-(CC BY 2.0) Insert: Example of a 1533 account of the execution of a witch charged with burning the German town of Schiltach in 1531.
-(Public Domain)
+Top image: The National Library of the Czech Republic in Prague is best known for its baroque library hall, seen in the image.
+Reports published in 2016 claimed that a collection of 13,000 occult and witchcraft books that were once part of Heinrich Himmler’s witch library were found in a depot belonging to the library.
+(BrunoDelzant / CC BY 2.0) Insert: Example of a 1533 account of the execution of a witch charged with burning the German town of Schiltach in 1531.
+(Public domain)